L4w1i3t/Alter-Ego-AI/README.md

 5. **Continue Interaction**:
    - Engage in an ongoing dialogue.
-   - The AI adapts to the conversation flow and emotional cues.
+   - The program adapts to the conversation flow and emotional cues.

+---

+## Known Issues

+- WORK IN PROGRESS

 ---